Letractively/uliweb/trunk/uliwebproject/apps/Documents/files/orm.rst

 OnInit Method
 ~~~~~~~~~~~~~~~

-Uliweb ORM also enable you do some initialization works before doing the creation
+uliorm also enable you do some initialization works before doing the creation
 of the table.
 Just write a class method OnInit, for example::

     class Todo(Model):